Packing for a trip is rarely a pleasant experience, but it's especially stressful with cruises.

 /images/2024/04/24/woman-packing-shoes-in-suitcase.jpeg)

-Living out of a toiletry bag may be OK for a day or two, but it can be a nightmare for long cruises.
+Living out of a toiletry bag may be okay for a day or two, but it can be a nightmare for long cruises.

 Instead, consider packing an over-the-door shoe holder and storing your toiletries in that.
-They also make over-the-door makeup bags, if you want them to be waterproof.
+They also make over-the-door makeup bags that are waterproof.

 Trending Stories